phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

          origin    https://github.com/username/CICE (fetch)
          origin    https://github.com/username/CICE (push)

 shows the repositories that are currently associated with your local repository.
-By default, the repository that was cloned will be “origin”.
+By default, the repository that was cloned will be nicknamed “origin”.
 Others can be added easily, e.g.,

       git remote add upstream https://github.com/CICE-Consortium/CICE
       git remote add buddy https://github.com/anotherusername/CICE